 We are always trying to weigh the difference between new technology to find out whether they’re worth investing in, and that’s likely why you’re here.
-You’ve heard of eSIM and how it’s improving the signal quality for people around the world, so should you purchase a phone with compatibility for eSIM?
+You’ve heard of eSIM and how it’s improving the signal quality for people around the world, so should you make the switch?

 Many travelers struggle to find a reliable mobile provider while they’re abroad, and even if they find one, they might not need the service for longer than a month.

-Some mobile service providers don’t yet offer a consistent connection for eSIM-compatible phones, and they’re often riddled with performance issues.
+Some mobile service providers don’t yet offer a consistent connection for eSIM-compatible phones.
 Likewise, the data amount and expiration date of their prepaid plans don’t seem to coincide with the requirements of a traveler.

-That’s why it’s not only a good idea but a necessity to know which is better (SIM vs. eSIM) before you go out and buy an expensive phone.
+That’s why it’s not only a good idea but a necessity to know which is better (SIM vs. eSIM) for your travel plans.

 Evolution from SIM to eSIM

-There’s a stigma surrounding SIM vs. eSIM that they’re entirely different technologies altogether, and they can’t be compared accurately.
+There’s a stigma surrounding SIM vs. eSIM that they’re entirely different technologies altogether and can’t be compared accurately.
 However, most people would be surprised to know that they have quite a few similarities, such as: